 The drug is often prescribed for dogs to treat tick borne diseases like Lyme disease, Rocky Mountain spotted fever, and ehrlichiosis.
 It can also treat infections of E. coli, urinary tract infections, and chlamydia along with many other canine bacterial infections.

 If your veterinarian has prescribed doxycycline for your dog, then it is important that you follow their guidelines carefully and give your dog the medication for the full regimen that your vet advises.
-If you notice side effects, inform your veterinarian so they can create a treatment plan and make your dog more comfortable.
+If you notice side effects, inform your vet so they can create a treatment plan and make your dog more comfortable.

+You can easily purchase doxycycline for your dog online from Chewy’s pharmacy with your vet’s prescription.
 Here’s what you should know about the uses, dosage, and side effects of doxycycline for dogs.

 Uses Of Doxycycline For Dogs

 As a broad-spectrum antibiotic, doxycycline can treat infections from many different kinds of bacteria in dogs, though it is not effective for treating viral or fungal infections.
 Vets may prescribe it as a preventative measure while treating one infection to prevent a secondary bacterial infection from occurring.

 Your vet may also prescribe doxycycline to treat one of the following conditions in your dog:

 - Other blood-borne or bacterial infections

 Dosage Of Doxycycline For Dogs

 The following is a guideline for typical use of the drug in dogs and must not replace your vet’s advice for your individual pet.